AndreProenza/Autonomous-Vehicle-As-A-Service/README.md

 ### Run Quarkus AVaaS System

-Open another terminal and type:
+The source code is located in the `avaas/` folder.
+Open a terminal and type:

 Run the AVaaS system:
 ```code